rkitover/windows-dev-guide/README.md

 #### Setting up Vim

-I recommend using neovim on Windows because it has working mouse support and is almost 100% compatible with vim anyway, except in an ssh session where neovim does not currently work for some reason.
+I recommend using neovim on Windows because it has working mouse support and is almost 100% compatible with vim anyway.

 If you are using neovim or both, run the following: